 There are some things you can do to avoid coverage breaks.

-- If you are married, you may try to get onto your spouse’s group policy at work soon after losing your own.
+- If you are married, you can try to get onto your spouse’s group policy at work soon after losing your own.

-- You also may try to buy an individual health insurance policy.
+- You can try to buy an individual health insurance policy.

 Last Revised: 12/31/2013